ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_mncnh_portfolio/concept_model.rst

     - :ref:`Pregnancy model <other_models_pregnancy_closed_cohort_mncnh>`
     -

+The following table details outputs from the pregnancy model.
+Each row in this table should be a column in the population state table outputted by the model.
+RT will tabulate the population table with the stratifications needed for V&V (e.g., age group and scenario).
+The 'Use case' column in the table denotes what we will be using the output for: either as an input for a later modeling stage
+(i.e., intrapartum or neonatal; this value does not explicitly need to be exported in the population table) or exported for V&V (we explicitly need this value to be exported so we can check it looks right).
+For this specific model, all of the following outputs in the table are needed for V&V.

 .. list-table:: Outputs from Pregnancy Decision Tree
   :widths: 3 15 15 15
   :header-rows: 1

   * - Output
     - Data Source
-    - Overall stratification
     - Use case
   * - ANC attendance
     - Decision tree point
-    - Age, scenario
-    - Decision tree value & export for V&V
+    - Input for later modeling stage & export for V&V
   * - Ultrasound status (AI assisted, standard, none)
     - Decision tree point
-    - Scenario
-    - Decision tree value & export for V&V
+    - Input for later modeling stage & export for V&V
   * - Gestational age at birth
     - :ref:`Pregnancy model <other_models_pregnancy_closed_cohort_mncnh>`
-    - Decision tree value & export for V&V
+    - Input for later modeling stage & export for V&V
-    - Scenario
   * - Gestational age estimate
-    - Decision tree value
+    - Decision tree point
-    - Scenario
-    - Decision tree value and & export for V&V
+    - Input for later modeling stage and & export for V&V
   * - Birthweight
     - :ref:`Pregnancy model <other_models_pregnancy_closed_cohort_mncnh>`
-    - Age, scenario
-    - Decision tree value & export for V&V
+    - Input for later modeling stage & export for V&V
   * - Pregnancy term (full term or partial term)
     - :ref:`Pregnancy model <other_models_pregnancy_closed_cohort_mncnh>`
-    - Scenario
-    - Decision tree value
+    - Input for later modeling stage
   * - GBD age group of pregnant simulant
-    -
-    -
+    - :ref:`Pregnancy model <other_models_pregnancy_closed_cohort_mncnh>`
     - Export for V&V

 .. note::